 For this recipe, I set out to make an energy bar that tasted good, was high in all of the “good” stuff we’re supposed to be eating every day, and was full of things that I loved, like Indian Coriander.
-I’m also a huge fan of chia seeds, and using them eliminated the need to use oil or eggs in my energy bars.
+I’m also a huge fan of chia seeds, and using them eliminated the need to use oil or eggs in the bars.
 Chia seeds are full of essential fatty acids, antioxidents, calcium, iron, fiber, and are a source of natural extended energy.
-Yes, I will admit to sometimes putting chocolate chips in them, but chocolate is good for you, too, right?
+I will admit to sometimes putting chocolate chips in them, but chocolate is good for you, too, right?

 Indian Coriander Energy Bars

 - ½ cup whole wheat, oat or spelt flour

 - ½ teaspoon Maldon flake sea salt

 - 1 cup dried fruit, in bite sized pieces

 - 1½ tablespoons Poudre Douce or Pumpkin Pie Spice

 - ¼ cup pure maple syrup or honey

 - Pre-heat the oven to 350 degrees and line an 8 x 8 pan with foil.
 Make sure that you have extra hanging over the sides to make it easier to take the bars out of the pan.

 - In a small bowl, whisk together the chia seeds and water with a fork, being careful to make sure that all of the seeds are submerged in the water.
 Set aside for 10 minutes, gently stirring after 5 minutes.